Wednesday, May 21, 2008

 I'm very proud to say that the two projects that I advised

-by outside judges as prize winners:
+were singled out by outside judges as prize winners:

 MD:Notes was named the best project in the "Information System Implementation" category.
 The students were Zach Gillen (the Teaching Assistant in my Document Engineering course), Jill Blue Lin, and Kate Ahern.